top of page

 A1

-STILT FISHING is one of Sri Lanka’s most well-known crafts and began along the southern coast, mainly between Galle and Weligama.
+STILT FISHING began along the southern coast, mainly between Galle and Weligama.

-In 2004, a tsunami destroyed most of the rich reef in the southern part of Sri Lanka.
-With the loss of the reef the fish's dissappeared and many fishermen lost not only their livelihood, but also their homes and access to the sea.
+But in 2004, a tsunami destroyed most of the reef in the southern part of Sri Lanka.
+With the loss of the reef the fish's dissappeared and many fishermen lost not only their way of making an income, but also their homes and access to the sea.

-As a result, stilt fishing largely disappeared as a working practice.
-Today, most former stilt fishermen have turned to other professions.
-A small number continue the tradition mainly for visitors—demonstrating the technique rather than relying on it for survival.
+As a result, stilt fishing largely disappeared and most former stilt fishermen have turned to other professions.
+A small number continue the tradition.
+I read only online mainly for visitors — demonstrating the technique rather than relying on it for survival.
 While often seen as a performance, it also serves as a way to preserve and pass on a fading craft.

 It took me some time to witness stilt fishing done for fishing rather than for photographs.